-Follow the manufacturer's instructions and pour the amount of water you need into the bottle.
+Follow the manufacturer's instructions (on the formula box or tin) and pour the amount of water you need into the bottle.
 Double check that the water level is correct.
-Always put the water in the bottle first, while it is still hot, before adding the powdered formula.
+Always put the water in the bottle first, while it is still hot, then add the powdered formula.

-Loosely fill the scoop with formula powder, according to the manufacturer's instructions, then level it using either the flat edge of a clean, dry knife or the leveller provided.
-Different tins of formula come with different scoops.
-Make sure you only use the scoop that comes with the formula.
+Loosely fill the scoop with formula powder, following the manufacturer's instructions (on the formula box or tin).
+Level the scoop using either the flat edge of a clean, dry knife or the leveller provided.
+Different tins of formula come with different scoops - only use the scoop that comes with the formula.

 Holding the edge of the teat, put it on the bottle.
-Then screw the retaining ring onto the bottle.
+Screw the retaining ring onto the bottle.
 Cover the teat with the cap and shake the bottle until all of the formula powder dissolves.

 Always test the temperature of the formula on the inside of your wrist before feeding it to your baby.
 It should be body temperature, which means it feels warm or cool, but not hot.

 Powdered formula, even when sealed is not sterile and can contain bacteria.
-Preparing the formula correctly is needed to prevent your baby from becoming unwell.
+Preparing the formula correctly is important as this helps to prevent your baby from becoming unwell.

-Feeds should be kept for no longer than 2 hours after being prepared and 1 hour after you start to feed your baby.
+Feeds should be kept for no longer than 2 hours after being prepared or 1 hour after you start to feed your baby.